-Through a network of farmers, award winning maltsters, chemists, top educators, and brewers themselves, Northern Colorado has become breeding ground for great beer.
-We are known as the “Napa Valley of Beer” because of the number and diversity of breweries here.
+Through a network of farmers, award winning maltsters, chemists, top educators, and brewers themselves, Northern Colorado has become a breeding ground for great beer.
+Fort Collins is known as the “Napa Valley of Beer” because of the number and diversity of breweries found here.
 Our intention is to exploit those resources and put NoCo on the map as a world renowned brewing region.
 A source of quality ingredients used to create unique, classic, and innovative styles.
 Even our water is the perfect blank canvas to create any beer style.
 We still, however, recognize extraordinary ingredients available outside of our great state.
 And, if we felt we could not make great beer from local ingredients, we wouldn’t do it.
-Supporting local stretches far beyond social and economic responsibility and, when it comes to beer, local tastes better.
+Supporting local stretches beyond social and economic responsibility and, when it comes to beer, local tastes better.

 Yeah, and there’s sea salt in our beer!